Achilles Tendinitis – Guide on Causes, Prevention & Rehabilitation

 Stretches for Treating/Preventing Insertional Achilles Tendinopathy

-As with the stretches for noninsertional Achilles tendinopathy, these will help strengthen the Achilles tendon and surrounding muscles in order to treat and prevent injury.
-However, these stretches are designed to target the area of the Achilles tendon located near the heel: the area affected by insertional Achilles tendinopathy.
+As with the stretches for noninsertional Achilles tendinopathy, these will help strengthen the tissue and surrounding muscles in order to treat and prevent injury.
+However, these stretches are designed to target the area located near the heel: the area affected by insertional tendinopathy.
 You may need a resistance band or step in order to perform some of these stretches.

 - Double Heel Rise: Standing upright, lift both heels off the ground so you stand on the tips of your toes.
 Hold for a few seconds, then slowly lower back to the ground.
 Do three sets of 10.